cemanil/CapsNet-Keras/README.md

 A Keras implementation of CapsNet in the paper:
 [Sara Sabour, Nicholas Frosst, Geoffrey E Hinton.
 Dynamic Routing Between Capsules.
 NIPS 2017](https://arxiv.org/abs/1710.09829)
 The current `average test error = 0.34%` and `best test error = 0.30%`.

+**Disclaimer**
+This repo has been initially authored by Xifeng Guo, and refactored by Cem Anil.

 **Differences with the paper:**
 - We use the learning rate decay with `decay factor = 0.9` and `step = 1 epoch`,
 while the paper did not give the detailed parameters (or they didn't use it?).